 Fully managed and measured corporate mentoring – which matches cohorts of 20-50 emerging leaders with high calibre external Mentors in a 12 month program – is proven to drive tangible results, increase talent retention, and provide game-changing commercial value and innovation in individuals and teams.

-This week, the incredible team at Rare Birds launched a refreshed brand, website and expanded vision to help businesses ‘walk the talk’ and start to really move the needle on D&I, at the organisational level.
+This week, the incredible team at Rare Birds launched a refreshed brand, website and expanded vision.
+This was done to help businesses ‘walk the talk’ and start to really move the needle on diversity and inclusion strategies, at the organisational level.

-It’s an ambitious vision, but it’s achievable with a sustained, ‘always on’ commitment to D&I and considered investment in staff and emerging leaders.
+It’s an ambitious vision.
+But with a sustained, ‘always on’ commitment to D&I and considered investment in staff and emerging leaders, it’s achievable.

 The stakes of under-committing, in financial terms, employment terms and reputational terms, are high.
-As long ago as 2015, McKinsey estimated that as much as US$12 trillion could be added to global annual GDP by 2025 by making opportunities for women the equal of those of men.
+As long ago as 2015, McKinsey estimated that as much as US$12 trillion could be added to global annual GDP by 2025.
+They said this could be done by making opportunities for women the equal of those of men.
 More diverse teams are proven to drive greater innovation revenue.

-In just five years, 75% of the global workforce will be millennials (according to the World Economic Forum) – the first generation expecting full inclusion and diversity across the organisations that employ them.
+In just five years, 75% of the global workforce will be millennials (according to the World Economic Forum).
+This is the first generation expecting full inclusion and diversity across the organisations that employ them.

 And Australian employees are vocal about diversity, inclusion, and employee well-being generally.
 According to the 2020 Employee Expectations report from Peakon, “Businesses that don’t keep pace with these evolving trends will fail to connect with their most critical audience: their current and future employees.
 Boosting engagement is critical for those that want to remain a competitive workplace.”